Skip to main content

 6 Training implications

-The requirements for temperature monitoring will be included during local induction, and new staff informed how to access the policy.
+The requirements for temperature monitoring will be included during local induction, and new colleagues informed how to access the policy.
 Awareness of the policy will also be made at the following:

 6.1 Community life support or moving and handling, staff working in in-patient or residential areas

-• How often should this be undertaken: Annually CLS.
+• How often should this be undertaken: annually community life support (CLS).

 • Length of training: 3 hours.